voxpupuli/puppet-jira/README.md

 ### Beginning with JIRA

-This puppet module will automatically download the JIRA zip from Atlassian and extracts it into /opt/jira/atlassian-jira-$version.
+This puppet module will automatically download the JIRA archive from Atlassian and extracts it into /opt/jira/atlassian-jira-$version.
 The default JIRA home is /home/jira.